-Adriatic Highway is a paved road on the eastern coast of the Adriatic Sea.
-Part of the European route E65, the paved road runs along the coast of Croatia, Bosnia and Herzegovina, and Montenegro.
+Adriatic Highway is the name of a scenic drive running along the eastern coast of the Adriatic Sea.
+Part of the European route E65, the road passes through three countries: Croatia, Bosnia and Herzegovina, and Montenegro.
 It's one of the best coastal drives in the world.

 How long is Adriatic Highway?